-At least one delivery in the morning and one after lunch generates two deliveries each working day \ 170 working days = 340 deliveries to deliver the total volume of materials passing through CCC.
+At least one am and one pm delivery generates two deliveries each working day 170 working days = 340 deliveries to deliver the total volume of materials passing through BLC.

 3.4 Defining the ground rules

 Stockholm Royal Seaport is an environmental project.
 The construction sites face challenges in terms of the flow of materials and resource optimisation.
 To realise effects and steer towards higher resource efficiency at the construction sites, a number of fundamental prerequisites were defined: